nathancarter/semigroupviz/to-do-list.md

 Write code for testing this package together with a master test script.

- * `SGPVIZ_GeneratorsAreSufficient`
-    * should judge correctly whether a given set of generators creates a connected graph
- * `SGPVIZ_GeneratorsSmallSubset`
-    * should drop a redundant generator (start with something that is judged sufficient, add something, and ensure something is dropped)
  * `ShowCayleyGraph` with `ReturnJSON:=true`
     * should provide empty options object if none
     * should set correct defaults for missing options